We gather and document stories about people, places, services and work to inspire and kick start change.

 When you supply a product or service, over time you start to lose touch with procedures, strategy, and logistics.
 At the same time, the growth of a company will see a disconnect between geographic locations, departments, and people.
 When this happens, work, productivity, and culture suffer, having an impact on the bottom line and the people working with you.

 We have developed a unique way to help you reconnect with your business, services, products and individuals, and we call it 'Follow the thing.'
-The thing is your product or service, and we document it's journey from start to finish, interviewing, observing, photographing everyone that touches the thing until it reaches your customers.
+The thing is your product or service, and we document it's journey from start to finish, interviewing, observing and photographing everyone that touches the thing until it reaches your customers.
 We help you understand the findings, turning them into a workable strategy that supports your products and services.

 Something about work is a 30-minute audio-visual hosted by Fieldwork founder Curtis James for conferences, small events and companies that want to learn more about what it means to be a human at work right now.
-It features stories gathered from the Beyond Work and
+It features stories gathered from the Beyond Work and Fieldwork projects.

 Watch a video of the talk here.